 Object Oriented Analysis & Design

 Description: Large-scale software development has been described as one of the most difficult of human undertakings.
-This course examines the reasons for the inherent complexity of software construction and presents structured methods to deal effectively with it.
-The course will focus on the object-oriented approach for analysis and design where students will study Object-oriented modeling (OOM) techniques supported by the Unified Modeling Language framework and learn its application throughout the entire software development life cycle.
-Students will also gain an appreciation of the difference between writing programs and doing analysis and design.
+This course examines the reasons for the inherent complexity of software construction, and presents structured methods to deal effectively with it.
+The course will focus on the object-oriented approach for analysis and design.
+Students will gain an appreciation of the difference between writing programs and doing analysis and design.
 Problem formulation and decomposition (analysis) and solution building (design) will be covered.
-Students will work in small groups with each group having the responsibility for requirements analysis, design and implementation of a software system.
+Students will work in small groups, each group having the responsibility for analysis, design and implementation of a software system.
 Case tools will be used in several stages of the development process.
 Knowledge of an Object-Oriented language such as Java or C++ is a pre-requisite for this course.

-Learning Outcomes: Develop a working understanding of formal object-oriented analysis and design processes, Develop an appreciation for and understanding of the risks inherent to large-scale software development, Learn (through experience!) techniques, processes, and artifacts that can mitigate these risks, Develop the skills to determine which processes and OOAD techniques should be applied to a given project, and Develop an understanding of the application of OOAD practices from a software project management perspective
+Learning Outcomes: 1.
+Develop a working understanding of formal object-oriented analysis and design processes 2.
+Develop an appreciation for and understanding of the risks inherent to large-scale software development 3.
+Learn (through experience!) techniques, processes, and artifacts that can mitigate these risks 4.
+Develop the skills to determine which processes and OOAD techniques should be applied to a given project, and 5.
+Develop an understanding of the application of OOAD practices from a software project management perspective